Filter Options

 Why visit Uganda, what are the major attractions?

 “Uganda is mostly known for its mountain gorilla tourism and most people visiting Uganda will include a gorilla trekking experience in their itinerary.
 It is possible to go on a Uganda gorilla tour as an add-on to an East African safari in Kenya or Tanzania, but Uganda has lots more to offer, so consider visiting some of the savannah reserves and tracking chimpanzees as well.
-Queen Elizabeth National Park offers a variety of activities such as chimpanzee trekking in Kyambura Gorge and a boat trip on Kazinga Channel.
-The wildlife is diverse and one of the highlights is the tree-climbing lions in the Ishasha sector of the park.
+Queen Elizabeth National Park offers a variety of activities such as chimpanzee trekking in Kyambura Gorge (or nearby Kalinzu Forest) and a boat trip on Kazinga Channel.
+The wildlife is diverse and one of the highlights is the tree-climbing lions on the Ishasha Plains.
 Murchison Falls National Park offers excellent wildlife viewing as well as spectacular scenic beauty.
 You can take a boat trip on the Nile River to the famous Murchison Falls or to the delta.
-The latter is particularly rewarding for birders, and sightings of the prehistoric shoebill are very common in this area.
+The latter is particularly rewarding for birders, and sightings of the prehistoric-looking shoebill are very common in this area.
 More remote is Kidepo Valley National Park.
 This park offers a true wilderness experience and is home to many species that don’t occur elsewhere in the country, including the graceful cheetah.
-Primate lovers should visit Kibale National Park as it offers the most reliable chimpanzee trekking in the country, and a special habituation program is available for visitors wanting to spend a full day with their closest relatives.”
+Primate-lovers should visit Kibale National Park as it offers the most reliable chimpanzee trekking in the country, and also has the greatest variety of monkeys of any forest in Uganda.”

 2